-If you're familiar with other XAML-based platforms such as Windows Presentation Foundation (WPF), Microsoft Silverlight or Silverlight for Windows Phone, then you can re-use these skills to create Windows Store apps.
+If you're familiar with other XAML-based platforms such as Windows Presentation Foundation (WPF), "desktop" Microsoft Silverlight, or Windows Phone Silverlight, then you can re-use these skills to create Windows Store apps.
 This topic lists high-level differences you should be aware of when migrating the code and the XAML from your original WPF or Silverlight app.

 Note If you are migrating a Windows Phone app that uses XAML, see Resources for Windows Phone developers.